ppatrzyk/rss-store/README.md

 # rss-store

 System for gathering rss feed entries and training/serving ML classification model.
+The model takes as input text sample and predicts from which source does it come from.

-Written with python ([prefect](https://github.com/PrefectHQ/prefect)) and PostgreSQL.
+Written using Python ([prefect](https://github.com/PrefectHQ/prefect), [mlflow](https://github.com/mlflow/mlflow)) and PostgreSQL.

 ## Architecture

-The system continuously updates data source, retrains model on fresh data and redeploys prediction service one new model becomes available.
+The system continuously updates data source, retrains model on fresh data and redeploys prediction service once new model becomes available.

 ![chart](chart.drawio.png)